 What to Look for in a Chef's Knife

 Chef's knives commonly range from 6 to 10 inches and there are different shapes and thicknesses for the blades.
 Longer blades are good for single strokes, and blades with a more curved tip are better for cutting food with a "rocking" motion.
 Some chefs prefer smaller blades, whether that's because their hands are smaller and they're easier to use, or they have a smaller kitchen or cutting board and chopping space is at a premium.

 Consider how often you'll be using your knife and how often it needs to be sharpened—some hold an edge much longer than others.
 Also, consider how likely it is to rust or get water stains.
-While most manufacturers recommend hand washing knives, there are some that can be put in the dishwasher.
+While most manufacturers recommend hand washing knives, some can be put in the dishwasher.

 A chef's knife is often considered the most important knife to have in your kitchen because of its versatility.
 For this reason, it might make sense to invest in one that's going to last.
 However, if you're shopping for a vacation home or a small kitchen that doesn't get used much, there are plenty of budget options that will get the job done.

 What is a chef's knife used for?

 A chef’s knife is a kitchen's all-around knife.
 It can handle slicing, dicing, and chopping fruits and vegetables, and it can also be used for prepping meats.
 In a pinch, it can also be used as a slicer, or for carving roasts.
 While other knives come in handy as the knife collection grows, a chef’s knife will always be one the cook reaches for.

 How do you sharpen a chef's knife?